 From selecting the fabric to plopping the pillow into place, this fast and easy project is a perfect way to create Décor in a Day.
 We used our favorite tapering technique to help prevent crumpled corners.

 If a full-coverage apron feels like too much, switch to a lightweight half apron for casual cooking and serving.
 This beginner-friendly project takes just a couple yards of fabric and can be finished in an afternoon.

 If you’re brand new to bags, this is a super quick and easy project to kick off your experience.
 It starts as one long panel, then folds up with finished seams inside and out.
 Dive into your scrap stash for your best bold prints.

 This project is excellent for young kids or anyone just learning to sew.
-Classic bandanas on the outside, denim on the inside, and bound all around with layered webbing handles.
+Classic bandanas on the outside, denim on the inside, layered webbing handles, and bound all around.
 Add a mini pom tassel for extra fun.

 For new moms who prefer to cover up when nursing, this solution has boning encased in a channel along the top to create a little curved window so you can keep on eye on happy baby from up above.